ABJ4403/Payback2_CHEATus/README.md

 - `🔫 Pistol/SG Knockback`.
 - `🔫 Weapon Ammo`.
 - `🧱 Wall Hack`.
 - `💻️🤝️📱️ Better compatibility` (Root/VM, CBSS(todo)/Anonymous/Other, GG/Standard Lua interpreter, even minifier/beautifier/compiler.
-All that works without problem, compatible with each other, crash rarely happend).
+All that works without problem, compatible with each other, crash rarely happend.
+UPDATE: devices that primarily use CBSS/Anonymous might not having certain cheats working, though it didnt make the script crashed).
-- `🗜️ Minified version available` (if you really need that tiny size. be warned, its not the very latest, its rarely updated except major updates...).
+- `🗜️ Minified version available` (if you really need that tiny size. little note, its not bleeding-edge (very latest to the original script), its rarely updated except major updates...).
 - `📈️ Performance experiment` (optional).
 - `📈️ Memory restricted search` (only search in certain memory areas (warn that this might not work on phones with different RAM size (mine was 2GB, better optimized for OTHER/Anonymous memory region))).
 - `📈️ Memory Memoization` (technical feature that accelerates searches on area that won't change alot).